 5. Willing to Get Their Hands Dirty

 Sometimes, it takes a little elbow grease to get there.
 Or, if you are running a business, it might take some late nights.
-Millionaires are willing to work hard, and do things for themselves when they need to.
+Millionaires are willing to work hard and do things for themselves when they need to.
 Millionaires are also willing to do what it takes, even if it means taking on an unpleasant job.
-A millionaires also knows that this includes taking responsibility for his or her financial destiny, refusing to blame other for misfortunes and finding ways to make sure income streams are diverse.
+A millionaire also knows that this includes taking responsibility for his or her financial destiny, refusing to blame others for misfortunes and finding ways to make sure income streams are diverse.

 Is Becoming Wealthy Really that Simple?